MicrosoftDocs/data-api-builder-docs/data-api-builder/local-authentication.md

 ## Use the `StaticWebApps` provider

 The `StaticWebApps` authentication provider instructs Data API builder to look for a set of HTTP headers only present when running within a Static Web Apps environment.
-Such HTTP headers are set by the client when running locally to simulate an authenticated user, including any role membership or custom claims.
+The client sets these HTTP headers when running locally to simulate an authenticated user, including any role membership or custom claims.

 > [!NOTE]
 > Client provided instances of the Http header, `X-MS-CLIENT-PRINCIPAL`, will only work when developing locally because production Azure Static Web Apps environments [drop all client provided instances](/azure/static-web-apps/user-information?tabs=javascript) of that header.

 Make sure that in the configuration file you're using the `StaticWebApps` authentication provider.
-The `host` configuration section should look like the following:
+Refer to this sample `host` configuration section:

 ```json
 "host": {